CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description with excellent specificity and domain-appropriate trigger terms that clearly define a Bayesian probabilistic programming niche.
-The main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill.
-The technical terminology is well-chosen and would naturally match user queries in this domain.
+This is a strong skill description with excellent specificity and domain-appropriate trigger terms that clearly carve out a distinct niche in Bayesian probabilistic programming with PyMC.
+Its main weakness is the lack of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill over others.
+Adding trigger guidance would elevate this from good to excellent.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about Bayesian analysis, probabilistic modeling, PyMC, MCMC sampling, or statistical inference with uncertainty quantification.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about Bayesian analysis, probabilistic programming, PyMC models, MCMC sampling, or statistical inference with uncertainty quantification.'

 DimensionReasoningScore